 Let’s make 2020 the year of more of YOU in your social feeds for your business.
 Images with faces in them perform up to 40% better on Instagram.

 If you’re a small business owner, think about connecting more directly with your audience by showing them who runs the shop.
-It can be scary at first if you’re not used to being in front of the camera, but with the right photographer and practise, everything gets easier.
+It can be scary at first if you’re not used to being in front of the camera, but with the right photographer and practice, everything gets easier.

 #2 – Show up consistently

 Once you’ve decided to get your face into your feed, it’s time to show up consistently for your friends.
 No one likes a friend who never shows up for their coffee date.
-And no one will be interested in a brand who only shows up occasionally on social media.
+And no one will be interested in a brand that only shows up occasionally on social media.

 Pick a set number of days you can commit to (I recommend Monday through Friday) and start being there for your fans and followers.